aboulch/ConvPoint/README.md

 **Major performance update**: by reformulating the convolutional layer using matrix mulitplications, the memory consumption has been highly reduced.

+**Major interface update**: the spatial relations are now computed in the network class.
+The framework is then easier to use and more flexible.

 ## Introduction

 This repository propose python scripts for point cloud classification and segmentation.
 The library is coded with PyTorch.